AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### DNS for Family

-[DNS for Family](https://dnsforfamily.com/) aims to block websites which are considered as adult related.
+[DNS for Family](https://dnsforfamily.com/) aims to block adult websites.
 It helps to children and everyone for safely surf internet without worrying about get followed to harmful websites.

 | Protocol       | Address                                            |                |